 By Wali Zahid

-The day I was writing a blog post titled: A miracle: Pakistan score in Long Term Orientation goes from Zero to 50, Iran was signing the historic nuclear deal with six Western powers.
+The day I was writing a blog post titled: Long Term Orientation in Pakistan: from Zero to 50 in 2 years, Iran was signing the historic nuclear deal with six Western powers.

 In my attempt to understand how Pakistan, unlike its past, was laying foundation for a long term future orientation, I was narrating the CPEC projects with China and other reasons.
 This is what I wrote about Iran: